mollie/storybook-addon-ghostwriter/readme.md

-<h1 align="center">storybook-addon-ghostwriter</h1>
+<h1 align="center">Storybook Addon Ghostwriter</h1>

-## Introduction
+## Motivation

-Looking for a way to interactively document all variants of your React components without having to update your Storybook stories every time a component changes?
-Ghostwriter allows you to build your UI component library and automatically generate documentation for each story by extracting your `PropTypes` and `Flow types`.
-It will pass the available component `props` to the Storybook Knobs Addon, which allows you to edit React props dynamically using the Storybook UI.
+Storybook Addon Ghostwriter allows you to write your Storybook stories faster.
+Your codebase changes continuously and you don't want to update your Storybook stories every time your components change.
+Ghostwriter extracts your components’ `PropTypes` / `Flow types` and allows you to edit React props dynamically using the Storybook UI.
+Your components get documented automatically by providing a static overview of the available props.
+Ghostwriter generates code snippets for both your component and your Storybook stories, allowing you to ship new components faster.

-Sometimes simply rendering your component on its own doesn't explain its purpose.
-Ghostwriter allows you to demonstrate your components both on its own and in context (by wrapping the component in components).
+### Advantages

+- Write Storybook stories faster
+- Less maintenance
+- Dynamic component prop generation
+- Works with High Order Components
+- Component documentation

-## Dependencies
+## Installation

 Please make sure you have the following peer dependencies installed: